Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 As of 13 May 2019, spouses whose positions require certifications will be eligible to be reimbursed up to $500 for re-licensure during CONUS to CONUS PCS/PCA moves.
 Contact the A&FRF for details.

-The General Henry H. Arnold Education Grant program is the centerpiece of the AFAS education support initiatives, awarding competitive education grants to eligible Air Force dependents based on family financial need.
+The General Henry H. Arnold Education Grant program is the centerpiece of the Society’s education support initiatives, awarding competitive education grants to eligible Air Force and Space Force dependents based on family financial need.
 This award is so integral to AFAS education programs, in fact, that the application process for the Arnold Education Grant serves as the platform to access other important AFAS education support opportunities.

 AFAS MERIT SCHOLARSHIP: Each year AFAS awards a number of merit based scholarships as a complement to the needs-based support allocated through the hallmark Arnold Education Grant program.
-Scholars who are being considered for the Arnold Education Grant may also be evaluated on academic merit and considered separately for an AFAS Merit Scholarship.
+Students who are being considered for the Merit and Grit Scholarships will be asked to submit a video on a specific topic.

-AFAS SUPPLEMENTAL EDUCATION LOAN PROGRAM: This no-interest loan program – also offered as a complement to the main Arnold Education Grant – is designed to help Air Force families with those incidental college expenses.
-Scholars who are being considered for the Arnold Education Grant may have the opportunity to secure a Supplemental Education Loan.
+AFAS SUPPLEMENTAL EDUCATION LOAN PROGRAM: This no-interest loan program – also offered as a complement to the main Arnold Education Grant – is designed to help Air Force and Space Force families with incidental college expenses.

 OTHER SCHOLARSHIP RESOURCES